cs-air/cnn_research/README.md

 *   Type** print("Num GPUs Available: ", len(tf.config.experimental.list_physical_devices('GPU'))<code>)</code></strong>
 *   The output should read<strong> Num GPUs Available: 1</strong>
 *   [semi outdated tutorial](https://www.codingforentrepreneurs.com/blog/install-tensorflow-gpu-windows-cuda-cudnn/)

+# <strong><span style="text-decoration:underline;">Important Notes for the Following Projects</span></strong>

+*   If you run into problems, make your code into a python script and run it from the command line or terminal.
+Jupyter notebook gives extremely little feedback in error messages!
+*   If you receive the following error :

+        **_ValueError: Only know how to handle extensions: ['png']; with Pillow installed matplotlib can handle more images_**

+    Check your environment and apply pillow to your environment.
+Matplotlib requires PIL(Python Imaging Library) to work with .jpg format.
+Install pillow , if using conda in command line try conda install pillow, if using Anaconda Navigator go to your environment and type pillow and then press apply.

+*   Make sure your train folder is in the same folder as your juypter notebook .ipynb file
+*   If you have an older graphics card and you receive an error messages that says your “compute capability is X, and the required compute capability is  >X” (or your GPU just isn’t running when the program is training) try
+    *   **conda install cudatoolkit=9.2**
+    *   **Conda install tensorflow-gpu=1.12**
+    *   **Conda install keras=2.2.4**
+    *   These steps allowed the dog cat recognition program to run on my GTX 770, which has a terrible compute capability of 3.0.
+*   If you get OOM (out of memory) errors, reduce the batch size.
+I had to go from a batch size of 64 to 32 in the dog cat recognition program

 # Preparing for the MNIST Handwritten Digit Classification Tutorial - Using Command Line